maikynata/Node-integration-Routeasy-Flex-integration/README.md

 This is a **project example** that provides an integration data between RoutEasy Service and the ERP FlexDB.

 ## Prerequisites
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager.
-If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.

 ## Quick Install
 The first thing you should do is install the Node.js dependencies.
 To learn more about the modules installed visit the NPM & Package.json section.